search

 Description:

-Starting from the deep Danube Gorge, bike to the village of Pfarrkirchen im Mühlkreis (840 metres) at the southern summit of the bevelled uplands and savour the panoramic views.
-After a fantastic downhill run with alpine scenery, the route follows the hilly agricultural landscape on the west slope of the mountain range.
-The second peak dash takes you from the forested summit of Ameisberg, the highest point of the uplands at 941 metres!
-Enjoyable downhills with a varied backdrop and a hilly stretch then take you up to the north end of the uplands.
-Then, it is a case of navigating a gently hilly highland with a harmonious patchwork of woodland and fields into the secluded village of Kohlstatt.
-A spectacular start!
+From the deep Danube gorge, bike to the panoramic-view village Pfarrkirchen im Mühlkreis (840 m), at the southern summit of the (core) mountains!
+After a dreamlike descent with views of the Alps, the route follows the rural hilly landscape on the western flank of the ridge.
+The second summit assault leads you to the mixed forest summit of Ameisberg (941 m), the highest point of the (core) mountains!
+A varied fun descent and hilly ride take you to the northern end of the ridge.
+Afterwards, you cycle through gently rolling highlands with a harmonious forest-field mosaic to the secluded Kohlstatt.
+A magnificent start!

 Highlights:

-• Pfarrkirchen im Mühlkreis (highest village in the region, panoramic viewpoint)
+• Pfarrkirchen im Mühlkreis (highest village of the region, panoramic viewpoint)

-• Ameisberg (highest mountain in the region, lookout point)
+• Ameisberg (highest mountain of the region, observation tower)

 Directions:

-Starting from the deep Danube Gorge, bike to the village of Pfarrkirchen im Mühlkreis (840 metres) at the southern summit of the bevelled uplands and savour the panoramic views.
-After a fantastic downhill run with alpine scenery, the route follows the hilly agricultural landscape on the west slope of the mountain range.
-The second peak dash takes you from the forested summit of Ameisberg, the highest point of the uplands at 941 metres!
-Enjoyable downhills with a varied backdrop and a hilly stretch then take you up to the north end of the uplands.
-Then, it is a case of navigating a gently hilly highland with a harmonious patchwork of woodland and fields into the secluded village of Kohlstatt.
-A spectacular start!
+From the deep Danube gorge, bike to the panoramic-view village Pfarrkirchen im Mühlkreis (840 m), at the southern summit of the (core) mountains!
+After a dreamlike descent with views of the Alps, the route follows the rural hilly landscape on the western flank of the ridge.
+The second summit assault leads you to the mixed forest summit of Ameisberg (941 m), the highest point of the (core) mountains!
+A varied fun descent and hilly ride take you to the northern end of the ridge.
+Afterwards, you cycle through gently rolling highlands with a harmonious forest-field mosaic to the secluded Kohlstatt.
+A magnificent start!

 Starting place: 4085 Neustift im Mühlkreis